guillec/api_problem/README.md

     rail g api_problem bad_token_error type:"http://example.com/probs/out-of-credit" status:403 title:"You do not have enough credit." detail:"Your current balance is 30, but that costs 50."

+You can also namespace it with the ns key

+    rail g api_problem bad_token_error ns:api

 About the type, if you DON'T want a type you need to specify with false

     rail g api_problem bad_token_error type:false